isomorphic-software/smartclient-docs/kb_topics/autoChildren.md

 1.  avoid creating the headerLabel, for a "headerless" portlet
 2.  use a different, more advanced class as a header (eg, StretchImgButton or a custom class)
-3.  skin / change the appearance of the headerLabel, beyond setting its `styleName`
+3.  skin the headerLabel, other than CSS (rounded corners, animations, etc, wouldn't be possible)
 4.  change it's layout behavior (eg enable autoSize)
 5.  add or override event handlers